Dylan Greenberg: Spirit Riser

 Greenberg completed the film Spirit Riser in 2024 which premiered at Museum of the Moving Image.
 The film starred Greenberg's close collaborator Amanda Flowers along with Kansas Bowling, Alan Merrill, Dorian Electra, Kate Bornstein, Patti Harrison, Ryan Trecartin, Lloyd Kaufman and was narrated by Michael Madsen.
+The film was released via Vinegar Syndrome on Blu Ray and MVD Entertainment Group on streaming.

+The Triangular Door

+Greenberg directed the short film The Triangular Door, shot entirely on Super8 film and narrated by Guy Maddin and featuring Adam Green.
+The film premiered at MIX NYC in 2024 and was exhibited nationwide as part of a package of short films entitled CYBERSLIME.

+Sir Isengord and the Theory of the Magnificent Spinning Quasi Table

+Greenberg directed the 30 minute short film Sir Isengord and the Theory of the Magnificent Spinning Quasi Table which premiered in NoBudge.
+The film was featured in an article in Gizmodo after it was revealed the film was based on obscure Facebook memes created by the director's friends.
+Sir Isengord starred Joe Estevez Jon Leiberman and Bill Weeden.

 Dark Prism

 Greenberg directed the microbudget feature film Dark Prism (2015) while she was still in high school, which featured appearances by Lloyd Kaufman, Matt Katz-Bohen, and Mac DeMarco.
 At age 18 Greenberg was able to garner press from Rolling Stone, Vice, Pitchfork and more, arguably making it the most internationally discussed feature film to have a total budget under 1,000 dollars of 2015.
 Dark Prism showed internationally at Festivalito De La Palma festival in the Canary Islands to critical acclaim and is now available to watch on Amazon Prime.